linuxserver/docker-modmanager/README.md

 You can then mount your `/modcache` path into any other Linuxserver container and they will pull their mods from there rather than downloading them each time.

->[!NOTE]
+If a mod requires additional packages to be installed, each container will still need to download them each time it is recreated.

->If a mod requires additional packages to be installed, each container will still need to download them each time it is recreated.
+Note that the Modmanager container itself does not support applying mods *or* custom files/services.

 ## Usage